Travel insurance for visitors to Andalucía

 - ski slopes

-Cancellation, delay, loss of luggage, theft
+Cancellation, delay, loss of luggage, theft cover

 All insurance policies cover these to various degrees, and purchase of travel services using some credit cards comes with automatic cover.
 It is fair to say, however, that by the time these carefully worded clauses apply to your circumstance – luggage re-routed elsewhere requiring you to buy clothes, for example – your journey will already have been affected, possibly ruined.